 Whilst all children should be protected, it is important that staff recognise that some groups of children are potentially at greater risk of harm (including online harm).
-For example, this vulnerable group includes, but is not limited to: those children with Special Educational Needs, young carers, those with a parent in prison, those identifying as LGBTQ+, and those living in homes characterised by domestic abuse and/or parental acrimony.
+For example, this vulnerable group includes, but is not limited to: those children with Special Educational Needs, young carers, those with a parent in prison, those identifying as LGBTQ+, and/or gender questioning, and those living in homes characterised by domestic abuse and/or parental acrimony.